 This is where you add a handheld showerhead where there was no existence of a showerhead or where there was an old tub-spout that had no diverter.
 Follow these steps to effectively install a handheld shower head with a tub-spout diverter valve.

 Step 1: Uninstall an old tub-spout.

-First, I need to remove the existing tub-spout that creates a way for the installation of a new tub-spout.
-Different types of tub-spout are slip-on and threaded, thus have different ways of removing them.
+First, I need to remove the existing tub spout that creates a way for the installation of a new tub spout.
+Different types of tub-spout are slip-on and threaded, thus having different ways of removing them.

 - For a threaded one, it lacks the setscrew.
 To detach, unscrew the spout using the channel-lock pliers until it completely moves out through the threaded nipple.

 Before installing the new tub-spout, ensure that the tub-spout has the same attachment method as the old one.
 That is, if it was a slip on so should be new or if it was threaded, so should be new.

 If it’s a slip-on, move the new tub spout and slide it through a stud-out pipe, and fasten the setscrew using an Allen wrench.

 If it’s a threaded design, begin by wrapping the pipe nipple thread using a plumber’s pipe seal tape for two to three rounds in a clockwise direction.
 Then, screw it on the stud-out pipe.

 In this step, mount the slider bar or mounting bracket of the handheld showerhead to the wall, by working with the manufacturer’s procedures.
 The activities involved in this exercise may include drilling holes on the wall that anchor the bracket with expandable anchors.